riconaranjo/iOS-Curriculum/Workshop 2/Workshop 2.md

 Press <kbd>cmd</kbd> + <kbd>r</kbd> to build and run your app in the iOS simulator.

-You might notice that the title isn't actually centred, although in the storyboard it looks perfectly centred.
+You might notice that the title isn't actually centred, although in the storyboard it looks perfectly centred — _if it is centred, try running the iOS simulator as a different iPhone model (with a different resolution), you'll see it isn't centred anymore_.

 This is because when we place UI elements on a scene we aren't necessarily defining a hard-coded location for the view, since our user interface should be adaptive, for different sized screens.

 But knowing this doesn't actually solve our problem; how do we make sure our text label is centred regardless of the screen size and resolution? **Constraints**.